Homebrew/legacy-homebrew/README.md

 - `validate` allows for an initial validation of the context and any provided configuration.
 If the context and configuration are OK to run the job, returning `spark.jobserver.SparkJobValid` will let the job execute, otherwise returning `spark.jobserver.SparkJobInvalid(reason)` prevents the job from running and provides means to convey the reason of failure.
 In this case, the call immediatly returns an `HTTP/1.1 400 Bad Request` status code.
 `validate` helps you preventing running jobs that will eventually fail due to missing or wrong configuration and save both time and resources.

-Let's try running our `wordcount` job with an invalid configuration:
+Let's try running our sample job with an invalid configuration:

     curl -i -d "bad.input=abc" 'localhost:8090/jobs?appName=test&classPath=spark.jobserver.WordCountExample'